Plex-Engineer/manifest/Readme.md

 3. Proposal will pass.
 You can now query this proposal on the EVM.
     - Address of proposal contract is `0x30E20d0A642ADB85Cb6E9da8fB9e3aadB0F593C0`
     - You can query any proposal at this contract using the QueryProp(propID) function

+## How it works
+- Proposals are added to the proposal store contract using the `AppendLendingMarketProposal` function in `x/unigov/keeper/proposals.go`
+- The proposal store contract (also called the map contrat) can be found in `contracts/Proposal-Store.sol`
+- The `QueryProp` method in the ProposalStore contract is used to query the proposal from the EVM using the proposal ID generated from the Cosmos SDK governance module.

 Evmos readme below: